New York County, NY · Probate Cost

 Filing Fees and Court Costs in New York County

-- Filing fees at the Manhattan Surrogate's Court in Manhattan include the petition fee (scaled to the estate's gross value), fees for Letters Testamentary, and charges for certified copies.
+• Filing fees at the Manhattan Surrogate's Court in Manhattan include the petition fee (scaled to estate value), Letters Testamentary, and certified copies.

 The Probate Process in New York County